antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Step 2: Exploring genes in a transcriptional context

 1. As a first toe in the water we'll explore our favorite gene.
 We'll use the MYCN gene, but you can choose your own.
-In the ChIP-seq menu choose the *ChIP-chip Genome Browser*
+In the ChIP-seq menu choose the *ChIP-chip Genome Browser*.

 2. In the next screen type the name of your gene in left upper corner in find shield field (that's what's being used to map the annotation) and click "Go".
 For now the MYCN gene is already pre-selected accordingly.